felixlopz/hubrise-test-task/content/apps/obypay/en/overview.md

 Once connected to HubRise, Obypay can be used to:

-- Push orders to HubRise.
+- Push orders into HubRise, including order status.
 - Pull order statuses from HubRise.
 - Pull customer information from HubRise.